Grey’s Anatomy: How Alzheimer’s Disease Reminds Us to Be Aware

 Challenges to complete familiar tasks

-Routine surgery, like a cholecystectomy, became impossible to preform once Ellis became diagnosed with Alzheimer’s disease.
+Routine surgery, like a cholecystectomy, became impossible to perform once Ellis became diagnosed with Alzheimer’s disease.
 It’s common for individuals with this disease to forget how to do familiar tasks like driving to the store or how to play their favorite video games.

 Troubles with eye-sight